typedb/typedb/docs/pages/documentation/10-resources/faq.md

 ### Why am I getting ghost vertices?

 In a  transaction based environment it is possible to have one transaction removing a concept while another concurrently modifies the same concept.
-Both transactions may successfully commit if the backend is eventually consistent, e.g. [Titan Cassandra](http://s3.thinkaurelius.com/docs/titan/1.0.0/common-questions.html.
+Both transactions may successfully commit if the backend is eventually consistent, e.g. [Janus Cassandra](http://docs.janusgraph.org/latest/common-questions.html).

 The concept is likely to still exist with only the modified properties.
 When using the Titan Cassandra backend it is possible to safeguard against this by setting the `checkInternalVertexExistence` property to true.
 However, this will result in slower transaction as more reads will be necessary.